Merced Dog Bite Lawyer

 - Pain and suffering

-I’m Ed Smith, a Merced dog bite lawyer with more than three decades' experience handling California dog bite claims.
-If you or a person that is important to you has been bitten by a dog and suffered serious injuries as a result, call me for free, friendly legal advice at (209) 227-1931.
+If you or a family member has been bitten by a dog and suffered severe injuries as a result, call our experienced Merced Dog Bite Lawyers for free, friendly advice at (209) 227-1931 or (800) 404-5400.

-I take client cases on a contingency basis.
-This means that if I take your case, you don’t need to pay me any money up-front.
-You will only pay me if I am able to obtain you the financial recovery that you rightly deserve.
+We take client cases on a contingency basis.
+If we take your case, you don’t need to pay any upfront money.
+You will only pay us if we can obtain the financial recovery you deserve.

-To get even more details about my history of success, check out my firm’s extensive Verdicts and Settlements webpage.
+To get even more details about my history of success, check out our firm’s extensive Verdicts and Settlements webpage.